nomenama/YDSME/README.md

 ### Notes

-* Agenda changed to Calendar in the Member section
+* Calendar changed to Calendar in the Member section